techhat/grabbr/doc/clustering.rst

     id: myagent

-When starting Grabbr as a daemon, a different configuration file may be
+When starting Web Flayer as a daemon, a different configuration file may be
 specified:

 .. code-block:: bash

-    $ grabbr --daemon --config-file /etc/grabbr/custom
+    $ flay --daemon --config-file /etc/flay/custom

 Multiple configuration files may be set up, for multiple agents.
 However, it is likely that the same configuration will be desired for each agent.
 In this case, a single configuration file may be used, with a different ``id`` in it.

-Keep in mind that when running as a daemon, Grabbr sets up a local web server for management purposes.
+Keep in mind that when running as a daemon, Web Flayer sets up a local web server for management purposes.
 When running multiple daemons on the same machine, each agent must use a different port.

 .. code-block:: bash

-    $ grabbr --daemon --id hydrogen --api-port 1138
+    $ flay --daemon --id hydrogen --api-port 1138
-    $ grabbr --daemon --id helium --api-port 1139
+    $ flay --daemon --id helium --api-port 1139
-    $ grabbr --daemon --id lithium --api-port 1140
+    $ flay --daemon --id lithium --api-port 1140

 When multiple agents are running on the same machine, management commands (such as ``stop``) must also include the ``id`` for individual agents:

 .. code-block:: bash

-    $ grabbr --stop --id hydrogen
+    $ flay --stop --id hydrogen

 Refresh Interval